Australian/ Dinner/ Recipes

 What are Rissoles?

-Rissoles are round, thick patties usually made with beef mince, but can also be made with chicken, pork or turkey mince.
+Rissoles (in Australia) are round, thick meat patties, similar to burgers or salisbury steaks.
+They’re usually made with beef mince, but can also be made with chicken, pork or turkey mince.

-Aussie rissoles are very different to other types of rissoles elsewhere in the world.
-The name can be used for all kinds of creations, from pastry coated fruits to mince meat encased in breadcrumbs!
+Aussie rissoles are quite different to other types of rissoles elsewhere in the world.
+In fact, the name can be used for all kinds of creations, from pastry coated fruits to mince meat encased in breadcrumbs!

 What You’ll Need